 Tomato Cage Drying Rack

-An inverted tomato cage makes a great drying rack for rollers, brushes, pads, rags and whatever is wet after painting cleanup.
+An inverted tomato cage makes a great drying rack for rollers, brushes, pads, rags, and whatever is wet after painting cleanup.
 The stuff dries quickly outdoors, and there’s room for everything! — Tom Anderson.
-Plus: The best-kept secrets of professional painters.

 C-Clamp Paint Can Handle